robrich/DevOps-Pipeline-for-.NET-Apps-and-Databases-Workshop/CHAPTER_1_Installing/01-iis/README.md

 2. Inside `Internet Information Services`, inside `Web Management Tools`, turn on `IIS Management Console`.

-3. Inside `Internet Information Services`, inside `World Wide Web Services`, inside `Application Development Features` turn on `ASP.NET 4.6`.
+3. Inside `Internet Information Services`, inside `World Wide Web Services`, inside `Application Development Features` turn on `ASP.NET 4.7` (or the version bundled with your OS).
 Many other things will turn on when you choose this.

    ![Enable IIS](1-enable-iis.png)